ScottONeal/githooked/README.md

 ## Intro

-**githooked** is a tiny library and companion CLI tool for handling [GitHub post-receive hooks](https://help.github.com/articles/post-receive-hooks).
+**githooked** is a tiny library and companion CLI tool for handling [GitHub webhooks hooks](https://help.github.com/articles/about-webhooks/).
 This repo is a fork of https://github.com/coreh/hookshot and was created since the author of hookshot was innactive.

 ## Examples